particle-iot/docs/src/content/getting-started/logic-ledger/ledger.md

 after it has been synchronized once.
 Of course if the ledger has been updated in the cloud, the changes will not be available until cloud connected and the ledger synchronized, so in some cases you may want to wait for that to occur.

-If the local copy of the ledger is the same as the cloud version (as determined by a hash), it will not be downloaded again, saving data.
+If the local copy of the ledger is the same as the cloud version, it will not be downloaded again, saving data.

 During Ledger beta, data operations are not charged for ledger synchronization.
-In the future, ledger downloads may incur data operations at a rate of 1 data operations per 1Kbyte download.
-Ledgers can be up to 16K, so a maximum ledger could incur 16 data operations.
+In the future, ledger downloads may incur data operations at a rate of 1 data operations per 1 Kbyte download.
+Ledgers can be up to 16 Kbyte, so a maximum ledger could incur 16 data operations.

 The maximum ledger size is dependent on a number of factors including RAM and flash size limitations, so on some platforms, particularly Gen 3 devices like the B Series SoM, Tracker SoM, Boron, and Argon, the limit could be lower.
 RAM usage is dependent not only on the total size of the data in the ledger, but also the shape of the data.
-Arrays of small objects, for instance, will use significantly more RAM than a long character string.
+Arrays of small objects, for instance, will use more RAM than a long character string.

 ### Using Ledger for configuration